This article was updated on February 9, 2023

 What are some types of cleaning services?

 Before you're able to set your prices for your house cleaning business, you'll first need to settle on what type of cleaning you plan on doing exactly.
-Whether you're deep cleaning a home that's for sale or simply providing regular maintenance services like vacuuming, dusting, and mopping, what you charge will depend on the scope of your work.
+Whether you're deep cleaning a home for sale or simply providing regular maintenance services like vacuuming, dusting, and mopping floors or surrounding areas, what you charge will depend on the scope of your work.

 In short, different homes and projects require different cleaning approaches.
 Before diving into what to charge for each, here's an overview of the types of cleaning services you may choose to provide: